-The Master of Fine Arts (MFA) degree is a full-time two-year course of study.
+The Master of Fine Arts (MFA) degree is a full-time, two-year course of study.
 The student is expected to complete 48 credits of studio concentration and 12 additional credits in Graduate Art Seminar, Critical Dialogues, Art in Contemporary Culture, and a 500-level Liberal Arts elective, for a total of 60 credit hours.
 A portion of studio credit may be taken in Selected Topics, as well as specific program offerings such as Internship to College Teaching.
-This three-credit class determines eligibility for consideration of a teaching assistantship and is generally taken in the first year of study.
-The capstone experience for MFA students is a thesis exhibition in the Samuel Dorsky Museum of Art on campus.
+This three-credit class determines eligibility for consideration as a teaching assistant and is generally taken in the first year of study.
+The Capstone experience for MFA students is a thesis exhibition in the Samuel Dorsky Museum of Art on the New Paltz campus.

-With an average of 12 students, representing a broad range of backgrounds and interests, the graduate metal program is one of largest in the nation.
-International exchange students augment the program along with prestigious visiting artists such as: Peter Bauhuis, Melanie Bilenker, Lola Brooks, Simon Cottrell, Gabriel Craig, Iris Eichenberg, Lisa Gralnick, Barbara Seidenath, Tracy Steepy, Jonathan Wahl and Andrea Wagner.
-We have hosted numerous writers, critics and curators, including: Glenn Adamson, Damian Skinner, Ken Ames, John Stuart Gordon, Dave Hickey, Sienna Patti, and David Levi Strauss, among others.
-Graduate students meet in studio and seminar classes with professors Jamie Bennett, Myra Mimlitsch-Gray and Kerianne Quick each semester.
+With an average of 12 students representing a broad range of backgrounds and interests, the graduate metal program is one of largest in the nation.
+International exchange students augment the program along with prestigious visiting artists such as:

-Graduate students are active members of the Student Art Alliance (SAA) which supports additional visiting artists, travel to conferences and other creative projects.
-In addition, the SAA creates greater opportunity for cross-disciplinary exchange.
+Graduate students are active members of the Student Art Alliance (SAA).The SAA creates greater opportunity for cross-disciplinary exchange, supports visiting artists, organizes travel to conferences, and engages in other creative projects.